Nishanthravula/Learnt_tech_stuff/The Intuitive Guide to Data Structures And Algorithms/README.md

-# The Intuitive Guide to Data Structures And Algorithms
+# Guide to Data Structures And Algorithms
 ```
 This is not a freaking textbook.
 No confusing academic jargon.
 No long lists of properties to memorize.
 No proofs.
 Because that stuff doesn't help you actually get it.